 If you’re after the spicy and aromatic coconut flavours of curry laksa, look no further than Chinta Ria Soul.
 This popular restaurant captures the essence of Malaysian hawker-style cuisine, with a contemporary twist.
 Their signature laksa features a rich coconut base and is bursting with aroma and flavour.

-If you like to mix-and-match, Rice On lets you pick your choice of noodle, broth and ingredients to do with it.
 If you’re feeling more adventurous, try Aunty Franklee.
 Their traditional Malaysian herbal broth, made with pork bones, is a great winter warmer.